l3ku/ultimate-guitar-tabs-chords/README.md

-# Ultimate-Guitar-Tabs-Chords
+# Ultimate Guitar Tabs & Chords
-A WordPress plugin that fetches tabs and chords from Ultimate Guitar
+A WordPress plugin that fetches tabs and chords from Ultimate Guitar.